AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-introduction.md

 ---
 # What is Adobe Experience Manager Screens?{#what-is-aem-screens}

-**Experience Manager Screens** - a Digital Signage Solution that lets you publish dynamic and interactive digital experiences and interactions that involve different types of screens, all on a comprehensive digital marketing platform.
+**Experience Manager Screens** - a digital signage solution that lets you publish dynamic and interactive digital experiences and interactions that involve different types of screens, all on a comprehensive digital marketing platform.

 Get up and running with a simple digital signage experience, using [Kickstart for AEM Screens](kickstart-for-aem-screens.md).